ImageMagick/Usage-Markdown/morphology/index.md

 Typically however operations will finish long before that internal limit is reached.

 Some morphology methods are actually defined in terms of simpler more primitive methods.
-For example a '`Smooth`' method for example is one such compound method.
+For example, a '`Smooth`' method for example is one such compound method.
 The "`-verbose`" output that is generated when using this method, shows the multiple internal steps that goes to make up its processing.

 ~~~{data-capture-err=verbose_compound.txt}